Looking for something?

 Imagining a bucket of water

 Anxiety UK suggest imagining anxiety as a bucket of water.
-It is a build-up of small everyday stresses or something very stressful will fill the bucket or even make it overflow.
+It is a build-up of small everyday stresses, or something very stressful, that will fill up the bucket or even make it overflow.

 It is important to take time to figure out the causes of anxiety and finding strategies to reduce or relieve feelings of anxiety.
 It may help to make a diary to take note of any incidents of behaviours such as anger outbursts, withdrawal, increased self-stimulatory behaviour and general indicators of anxiety and to think about the events leading up to such behaviours.